n3wt0n/Dependabot-for-Azure-DevOps-at-Scale/README.md

 ![ACI Orchestrator Flow](/assets/ACI_Orchestration_Flow.jpg)

+### Prerequisites

+- PAT on Azure DevOps
+- PAT on GitHub
+- Service Principal in Azure to create ACI
+- Resource Group in Azure

 ## Container

-To support this, a modified version of the [Dependabot Script container](https://github.com/dependabot/dependabot-script) is used.
+To support the flow above, a modified version of the [Dependabot Script container](https://github.com/dependabot/dependabot-script) is used.

 It takes the original, and add the components needed to check the execution of the job and report back to the orchestrator.